opencv/opencv/doc/tutorials/core/random_generator_and_text/random_generator_and_text.rst

 In this tutorial you will learn how to:

+.. container:: enumeratevisibleitemswithsquare

    * Use the *Random Number generator class* (:rng:`RNG <>`) and how to get a random number from a uniform distribution.
    * Display text on an OpenCV window by using the function :put_text:`putText <>`

 Code
 =====

+.. container:: enumeratevisibleitemswithsquare

    * In the previous tutorial (:ref:`Drawing_1`) we drew diverse geometric figures, giving as input parameters such as coordinates (in the form of :point:`Points <>`), color, thickness, etc. You might have noticed that we gave specific values for these arguments.

    * In this tutorial, we intend to use *random* values for the drawing parameters.
 Also, we intend to populate our image with a big number of geometric figures.
 Since we will be initializing them in a random fashion, this process will be automatic and made by using *loops* .

    * This code is in your OpenCV sample folder.
-Otherwise you can grab it from `here <https://code.ros.org/svn/opencv/trunk/opencv/samples/cpp/tutorial_code/Basic/Drawing_2.cpp>`_ .
+Otherwise you can grab it from `here <https://code.ros.org/svn/opencv/trunk/opencv/samples/cpp/tutorial_code/core/Matrix/Drawing_2.cpp>`_ .

 Explanation
 ============